frees-io/freestyle/docs/src/main/tut/docs/README.md

 - Ready to use integrations that cover most of the commons applications concerns such as [logging](), [configuration](), [dependency injection](), [persistence](), etc.
 - Traditional effects stacks (reader, writer, state, error, option, either)

-Learn more about how Freestyle works behind the scenes in the extended [documentation](./core/algebras) and check out a the [reference application](../TODO) with examples of multiple algebras in use.
+Learn more about how Freestyle works behind the scenes in the extended [documentation](./core/algebras) and check out the [reference application](../TODO) with examples of multiple algebras in use.